Scabs on Dog’s Head or Neck: Top Reasons [With Pictures]

 • Have you noticed scabs anywhere else on your dog’s body?

-• Was there any obvious trauma or cause of the scabs?
+• Was there any obvious trauma or cause?

 • Does your dog suffer from allergies?